chrisbuild124/City-Cost-Comparison/README.md

 # cost-of-comparison
 A repository for comparing the cost of living in different cities.

-Input: City A
+- Input: City A
-Input: City B
+- Input: City B
-Input: Occupation
+- Input: Occupation
+  - All dropdown menus

 Output: Net Income
 Based on: